paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

         sends it to its row-neighbors
 -   This grid approach defines 2 unique paths for every validator to reach every other validator in at most 2 hops, providing redundancy.

-### Grid utilities

--   `SessionGridTopology`
-    -   Topology representation for a session.
--   `SessionTopologyView`
-    -   Our local view of the grid topology for a session.
-    -   Built from `SessionGridTopology`, a list of groups and our validator index.
 -   Propagation
     -   For groups that we are in, receive from nobody and send to our X/Y peers.
     -   For groups that we are not part of:
         -   We receive from any validator in the group we share a slice with and send to the corresponding X/Y slice in the other dimension.
         -   For any validators we don't share a slice with, we receive from the nodes which share a slice with them.
--   `GroupSubView`
-    -   Our local view of a subset of the grid topology organized around a specific validator group.
--   `GridTracker`
-    -   A tracker of knowledge from authorities within the grid for a particular relay parent.
--   `GridTracker::import_manifest`
-    -   Called when: receiving an incoming manifest (full or partial).
-    -   Attempts to import a manifest advertised by a remote peer.
-    -   Checks whether the peer is allowed to send us manifests about this group at this relay parent.
-    -   Does sanity checks on the manifest itself.
-    -   On success, returns whether an acknowledgement should be sent in response.
-        -   Only occurs when the candidate is already known to be confirmed backed, and the validator is in the set we are receiving from.
--   `GridTracker::add_backed_candidate`
-    -   Called when: we receive a notification of a candidate being backed
-        -   Candidate must have been confirmed first.
-        -   Also dispatches backable candidate announcements and acks to the grid topology.
-    -   Adds a new backed candidate to the grid tracker.
-    -   Returns a list of validators we should send to, along with the type of manifest to send.
-    -   Adds the candidate as confirmed and backed and populates it with previously unconfirmed manifests.

 ### Seconding limit